AtDexters-Lab/nexus-proxy-server/docs/tpm-attestation-impl-plan.md

 # Nexus TPM Attestation – Implementation Plan

 This plan describes the code changes required to bring the Nexus proxy in line with the attestation architecture documented in `docs/tpm-attestation-architecture.md`.
-Backward compatibility with the legacy shared-secret JWT path is not required; new code can assume every backend participates in the dual-stage flow.
+Every backend must participate in the dual-stage flow, but Nexus should continue supporting both local HMAC validation via `backendsJWTSecret` and optional remote verifier integration.

 ## Goals